 2. Communication and Advanced Dialogue:

-The Research Division asks our members to communicate, stay connected, and collaborate with each other about their interests, ideas, and professional ventures in how they can translate them into exciting research opportunities.
+The Research Commission asks our members to communicate, stay connected, and collaborate with each other about their interests, ideas, and professional ventures in how they can translate them into exciting research opportunities.

 3. Improve Visual Arts Education Research and Professional Practice:

-The Research Division advocates for a research culture that is meaningful, exploratory, and vibrant which informs practice, theory, and policy.
+The Research Commissions advocates for a research culture that is meaningful, exploratory, and vibrant which informs practice, theory, and policy.

 4. Writing, Documenting, and Expansion:

-The Research Division helps and encourages members to write and develop their research skills, record their ideas, lessons, interests, and artwork as research to improve their professional practice and teaching.
-We encourage members to submit their writing to the MAEA Research Division Blog, State, National, and International publications.
+The Research Commission helps and encourages members to write and develop their research skills, record their ideas, lessons, interests, and artwork as research to improve their professional practice and teaching.
+We encourage members to submit their writing to the MAEA Research Division website, State, National, and International publications.

 5. Learning, Reflection, and Taking Action:

-The Research Division manages a website and blog that is interactive to its members which encourages reflection of practice and dialogue with other members interested in research.
+The Research Commission manages a website that is interactive to its members which encourages reflection of practice and dialogue with other members interested in research.
 We utilize resources from art education books, articles, magazines, newspapers, etc. to maximum learning potential as educational settings are strengthened through knowledge gained from visual arts research.
-We strive to have a robust research website available for art educators to use as a resource and how they can incorporate research into their art-making process and teaching.
+We strive to have a robust research website available for art educators to use as a resource and incorporate research into their art-making process and teaching.